ElaineArchbold/DataCentricProject/README.md

 *User A – wants to create their tailor made Mrs Hinch shopping list, and either print it to take it shopping with them, or use the app while they are out and about.
 On the home page, as you scroll past the opening paragraph, there is a shopping list containing all of the Mrs Hinch must-have items.

 *User B – wants to create and up-date an online cleaning to-do list.
 In the To-Do page, I have created a To-Do list, using MongoDB where the user can add, edit, update and remove items from their to-do list.
 They can use this list directly on the website and edit it as they go.
-There is also a tab for checking completed tasks so they can see what they have done.

 *User C - wants to search for tips for cleaning.
 On the tips page, there are the most popular Mrs Hinch YouTube videos.
 I have also wired up a search bar to take users directly to her YouTube channel to search through her full collection of videos.